Posts

 Afbeelding

-A new ambitious European Commissioner for Defence In the current shifting global security dynamics and the increasing recognition of the need for a cohesive defence strategy, we as Eurodefense have taken a proactive stance in advocating for enhanced European defence cooperation.
+Download PDF An ambitious new European Commissioner for Defence In the current shifting global security dynamics and the increasing recognition of the need for a cohesive defence strategy, we as Eurodefense have taken a proactive stance in advocating for enhanced European defence cooperation.
 Since the inception of our federation in 1992, we continuously have emphasized the importance of a united approach to defence across Europe.
 This article intends to be a recommendation to the new European Commission, where Mr. Andrius Kubilius is the designated Commissioner for Defence.
 According to his Mission letter [1] as issued by Mrs. Von der Leyen, he will draft a white paper on Defence within 100 days after his appointment.
-The recommendations in this article by Eurodefense Netherlands for the European Defence Union , the Rapid Deployment Capacity , the European Defence industry are based on several policy proposals of the Eurodefense network over the last eight years.
-Our vision on Eurob
+The recommendations in this article by Eurodefense Netherlands for the European Defence Union , the Rapid Deployment Capacity , the European Defence industry are based on several policy proposals of the Eurodefense network over the ...

 Aanbevelingen voor het regeerakkoord van kabinet Schoof I 2024